ufrgs-hyman/oscars-bridge/README.md

 2.3.
 Start application

-Follow instruction on the step 1.2.
+Follow instructions on the step 1.2.

 ###Development with Eclipse IDE